Voltir/route.rx/README.md

   }
 ```

 With this implicit in scope, any "Screen" trait can take as a parameter a User object and have it mapped appropriately.
-Note that normally LocalLink uses upickle to cache the screen object directly in the Browser using the history API, which means that fromParts is pretty much only called in the event of a page load as described above.
+Note that normally Route.rx uses upickle to cache the screen object directly in the Browser using the history API, which means that fromParts is pretty much only called in the event of a page load as described above.
 This means the for rapid prototyping it is often very convenient to skip fromParts:
 ```scala
   implicit val UserUrlPart = new UrlPart[User] {
     override val size = 1